Clara Smith, Lawrence Livermore National Laboratory

 About the Pedagogy

-- Except for the fact there is no page or country finder (maps are in alphabetical order by nation) this resource compiles the energy flow data from IEA into a scrollable, user-friendly document that provides visual analysis of our global energy resources.
+- This resource compiles the energy flow data from IEA into a scrollable, user-friendly document that provides visual analysis of our global energy resources.

 Technical Details/Ease of Use